MauriiiM/CS351-The-Game-of-Life/README.md

    2) A cube will die if the number of neighbors is more than r3 or less than r4.

 >>Controls
-  Mouse: drag up/down to zoom in/out
+  Mouse: scroll up/down to zoom in/out
   Mouse: grab cell and move sideways to rotate Life structure

 >>Presets